 Except in Québec, if all contract owners predecease the annuitant, the successor owner will become the contract owner.
-If there is no successor owner named, the estate of the owner will become the contract owner.
-In Québec, if a contract owner dies, the subrogated policyholder for the deceased contract owner will become the contract owner or, if there is no subrogated policyholder for a deceased contract owner, the estate of the owner will become the contract owner.
-For jointly owned policies, if no subrogated policyholder is named for a deceased contract owner, the estate of the owner will become the joint owner with the surviving joint owner.
+If there is no successor owner named, the annuitant will become the contract owner.
+In Québec, if a contract owner dies, the subrogated policyholder for the deceased contract owner will become the contract owner or, if there is no subrogated policyholder for a deceased contract owner, the annuitant will become the contract owner.
+For jointly owned policies, if no subrogated policyholder is named for a deceased contract owner, the annuitant will become the joint owner with the surviving joint owner.